mosaic-design-system/docs/src/components/progress-bar.md

       **Progress** indicators are a great way to visually inform your users the system is processing an operation and if possible how long it will take to complete.
-However, you should use **Progress indicators** sparingly, and only when an operation takes over 10 seconds.
+However, you should use **Progress indicators** sparingly, and only when an operation is likely to take over 10 seconds.
       Overuse will make it seem like the application is slow and constantly requires the user to wait.
 For actions that take less than 10 seconds, consider using the [**Spinner**(/components/spinner) component."
     icon: file_invoice
   - title: Code
     hook: code